ABOUT

 Katie is a Project Engineer in the Water Treatment Group at J-U-B Engineers.
 Her work focuses on designing water and wastewater treatment solutions for communities in northern Utah.
 In both professional and extracurricular activities Katie finds her strengths in creating meaningful relationships and connecting the people around her.
 In her free time you can find her walking her dogs on one of Utah’s many beautiful trails or spending time with her family at home.

-Funding Director: This position is OPEN!
-Please email if you are interested in filling this role on our Board.
+Activities Director and Outreach Director: These positions are OPEN!
+Please email if you are interested in filling either of these roles on our Board.

 The Blog